Skip to main content

 • Difficulties Playing Instruments: Frenulum issues can make playing certain instruments, such as the trombone or trumpet, difficult.

-Frenulectomy for Children
+Frenulectomy For Children

 Children can experience issues when their frenums are too large and prevent them from freely moving their tongue.
 This interference with speech is what is commonly referred to as being “tongue-tied.”
 Additional symptoms related to larger frenums include: